“Art washes from the soul the dust of everyday life.” – Pablo Picasso

 At Footprints Beachside Recovery, we leverage art therapy alongside our traditional, evidence-based treatments to help you work through trauma, stress and other feelings that have influenced your addiction.

-How Art Therapy is Worked into Your Substance Abuse Treatment
+How Art Therapy is Worked into Your Addiction Recovery

 Art therapy is more than just a mindless activity where you color an image within the lines.
 Taking part in artistic activities during addiction treatment helps to stimulate your mind, which puts your focus on the art instead of stresses you might be feeling.